 Zenith made a variation of grande sonnerie pocket watches, with this example being the grade AAA model;

 18 carat gold, 120 grams, Zenith signature dial and movement, minute repeater and fully jeweled.
-It is the same movement as the one in the Antiquorum auction sale in Geneva, Nov 11, 2007, the only difference is the signed dial and movement.
+It is the same movement as the one in the Antiquorum auction sale in Geneva, Nov 11, 2007, the only difference is the fact that this example has the more sought after signed dial and movement.

 The condition of the watch is stunning.